NOLab/Webpage/index.md

 # Welcome !

-This is the webpage of Nicolas Olivier, CNRS Researcher at the [Lab for Optics and Biosciences](https://portail.polytechnique.edu/lob/fr).
+This is the webpage of Nicolas Olivier, CNRS Researcher at the [Lab for Optics and Biosciences](https://lob.ip-paris.fr/) at [Ecole Polytechnique](https://www.polytechnique.edu/).

 * * *